Mission and History

 DOE Back on Track – ASAP Following Closely

-Since 2007 ASAP and our allies have led the pro-efficiency advocacy effort in every active DOE standards-setting process.
+Between 2007 and 2011, ASAP and our allies have led the pro-efficiency advocacy effort in every active DOE standards-setting process.
 These have covered more than 30 products and resulted in new or updated standards for more than 15 products.
-Notable recent successes include the 2009 fluorescent lamp standards which will save more energy than any other standard ever completed by DOE and multi-product negotiated agreements with industry groups that will yield strong new standards for home heating and cooling products and many major household appliances.
-Between 2011 and 2015, DOE is scheduled to update many more standards.
+Notable successes include the 2009 fluorescent lamp standards which will save more energy than any other standard ever completed by DOE and multi-product negotiated agreements with industry groups that resulted in strong new standards for home heating and cooling products and many major household appliances.
+By the end of 2011, DOE had met all of the deadlines required under the 2006 consent decree (with one product being granted a 120-day extension.)